No other tour guide covers as many Brooklyn neighborhoods as I do. (Yes, I still have more to explore.) And few

 In the 1990s, I began leading family/friends on informal tours of Brooklyn.
-My goal: to lead the type of energetic, interesting tours I'd take myself, with a sense of urban history, a dash of architecture and urban planning, and a general air of curiosity.
-After founding New York Like a Native in 2000 with one tour, I've added many more neighborhoods, thanks to visitor requests and my own curiosity.
+My goal: to lead the type of energetic, interesting tours I'd take myself, with a sense of urban history, a dash of architecture and urban planning, plus general curiosity about current events, attractions, and controversies.
+After founding New York Like a Native in 2000 with one tour, I've added numerous neighborhoods, following visitor requests and my curiosity.
 I've expanded to a few neighborhoods in Queens and Manhattan.

 I've led tours for college and graduate/law student groups (CUNY, NYU, Pratt, Hobart & William Smith, MIT, Stanford, Univ. of Richmond, McGill, York, etc), the Municipal Art Society, the urban affairs magazine City Limits, library groups, State Department visitors, urban planners, seniors groups, singles organizations, temple/Jewish groups, a Polish-American cultural festival, family reunions, and many individuals, couples, and small/large groups.

 I'm a licensed NYC tour guide (with an exemplary score on the exam, though it's not too relevant to my tours).
 I'm a longtime member of the Guides Association of NYC.
 Here are my basic tips for Brooklyn visitors.

 I've been a journalist for 30+ years; I now write about urban issues for local (including Brooklyn) and national publications.
 Since 2005, I've written an influential watchdog blog, Atlantic Yards/Pacific Park Report, about the controversial real estate development that includes the Barclays Center.
 I recently started a Substack newsletter, Learning from Atlantic Yards/Pacific Park.
 I'm working on a book about the project, and I offer tours/lectures about it.

 Born in Brooklyn and educated at public schools on Long Island, I studied political science at Yale, though an architecture class taught by the legendary Vincent Scully--plus a recognition of New Haven's complex (and troubled) history--catalyzed my interest in urbanism.
 I returned to Brooklyn in 1991 after some detours: journalism in West Virginia, a fellowship for journalists at Yale Law, a stint in South Africa.

 Comments from tour participants